sf-mud-turtles-2015/rails-online-shop-challenge-teachers-guide/README.md

 - Wireframes
 - Data model

 Tips: Watch out for feature and scope creep, look for reasonable UX in the wireframes, and look out for unwarranted implementation details and assumptions.
-Encourage the students to move through this step as quickly as possible and not be too attached, 'cause it will probably change a lot!
+Encourage the students to move through this step as quickly as possible (about an hour) and not be too attached, 'cause it will probably change a lot!

 #### Iteration 2: Products CRUD for the merchant